-While metrics are important in every aspect of business, they’re especially critical in sales.
-Sales leaders can’t use their intuition to guide their decisions -- not only are they dealing with a huge amount of information, the risk of failure is too high.
+While metrics are important in every aspect of any business, they’re especially critical in sales.
+Sales leaders can’t use their intuition to guide their decisions — not only are they dealing with a huge amount of information, but the risk of failure is high.

 That’s why successful companies obsessively measure everything about their go-to-market model, sales strategy, and salespeople.

 To help you find the numbers you need to be paying attention to, we’ve compiled the ultimate guide to sales metrics.

 Let's take a look at what sales metrics are.

 Sales metrics are data points that represent an individual's, team's, or company's performance.
 Sales leaders use these metrics to track their progress toward goals, prepare for future growth, adjust sales compensation, award incentives and bonuses, and identify any issues with their sales plans and targets before they unfold.

 Now, you might be wondering what types of sales metrics there are and which ones you should be tracking.
 Let's review some of the most important metrics for your business to keep track of.

 - Activity sales metrics